ollegreen/Retail_Sales_Demand_Predictions/README.md

-# Udacity Capstone Project - Demand Forecasting
+# Demand Forecasting for Retail Company - Udacity Capstone Project

-- Background - Final project for the Machine Learning Engineer Nanodegree from Udacity.
+- Background - This is part of the Udacity Machine Learning Engineer Nanodegree, being the final project.